JATPresentacion97/SmartPark_API/README.md

 ## Notes

+- Postman Collection is already in REPO you can clone it directly in your postman
 - API uses JSON for all input and output
 - No authentication required
 - Ensure vehicles cannot be parked in multiple lots simultaneously